Watchdog given power to set fairer fuel prices

 "So we have seen a decline in those margins for the fuel companies."

-Fuel prices had been monitored closely to ensure the Government's 25 cents a litre saving was being passed on to motorists, Woods said.

-Since the fuel market study, Waitomo and NPD were among small operators to move into the South Island where prices had previously been higher, she said.

-"These improvements will pave the way for a more stable, low-emissions fuel supply, greater choices for consumers, and a more competitive wholesale fuel market with the power for the Commerce Commission to regulate prices, if required.
+"These improvements will pave the way for a more stable, low-emissions fuel supply, greater choices for consumers, and a more competitive wholesale fuel market with the power for the Commerce Commission to regulate prices, if required, the minister said.

 "We know many households are struggling with the increased cost of living, so we are pulling back on any potential extra costs on consumers as a result of the biofuels obligation.